Dec 27, 2023

 3. Configuring this pricing model for different contract durations

-4. The option to offer free trials but will have to configure its specifics in their MP listing pricing
+4. If offering free trials, configuring its specifics in their MP listing pricing

 The challenge businesses often face is mapping and matching their current pricing model with the hyperscalers’ pricing model.
 This requires deep expertise in the nuances of each marketplace and navigating through them.